Coffee is a Fruit: Why is your cup filled with a seed infusion?

-Imagine a shrub covered with ripe, purple berries.
-It is right there, under the sweet skin and sticky pulp, that the character of your brew is born.
-Understanding that coffee is an agricultural product – seasonal and weather-dependent, much like wine or fruit from a local orchard – is the first step toward consciously discovering the world of specialty.
+Imagine a shrub covered in purple berries.
+Beneath their sweet skin and sticky pulp, the character of your future brew is born.
+Coffee is an agricultural product – seasonal and weather-dependent, much like regional wines or fruit from a local orchard.
+Understanding this connection is the first step toward consciously discovering the world of specialty.

 Anatomy of a cherry: What's hidden under the skin?